heptarch/heptarch.github.io/drafts/demon.md

 Facing backwards, she can see from a distance the grey and frozen light of Aberdeen, and beneath the boat, the mild swell of the wave which bears them.
-Turning, a black rectangle stands out against the nightdark flux of the waves.
+Turning, a black rectangle stands out against the nightblue flux of the waves.

 The dream lurches.
-Ellen is now moored on the other side of a craggy, rough-hewn breakwater, concealing Aberdeen and reaching into the sky.
+Ellen is now moored on the other side of a craggy, rough-hewn breakwater, reaching heavily into the sky.
-Behind her, on a small rise, the outlines of a shopfront on Chancery Lane; Ede & Ravenscroft, royal tailors.
+Behind her is an island with a small rise, and the dark outlines of a shopfront on Chancery Lane; Ede & Ravenscroft, royal tailors.
 The store blooms suddenly into color, and Ellen's view is pulled beneath its trefoiled architrave, past the juridical wigs and robes,